Risk Management Software for BanksPublished January 27, 2021 by Reciprocity • 4 min read

 As fintech drives more financial services, FIs and NBFIs need to re-evaluate their monitoring activities.

-First, with the information they retain, FIs and NBFIs must continuously monitor their controls to protect data.
-Additionally, BSA requires segregation of duties.
+First, FIs and NBFIs must continuously monitor their controls to keep data in their possession protected and secure.
+Additionally, BSA compliance requires the segregation of duties.
 These requirements place burdens on information technology teams who must ensure appropriate system access.
-Thus, monitoring controls becomes even more critical.
+Thus, monitoring controls become even more critical.

 Additionally, as banks look to add more payment organizations to their commercial account lists, they may need to prove HIPAA compliance as well.
-As a payment processor for a healthcare provider or service, banks should be evaluating their data controls to align with the healthcare industry’s requirements.
-Moving into healthcare payment processing not only allows banks a higher market share but also gives customers more options.
-With ZenGRC’s ability to do a gap analysis, banks can determine any additional steps necessary for moving into this customer base.
+For example, if a bank becomes a payment processor for a healthcare provider or service, its risk management tools should evaluate data controls to align with the healthcare industry’s requirements.

-For more information on how ZenGRC enables financial institutions, request a demo.
+For more information on how ZenGRC empowers financial institutions, request a demo.